astronomer/docs/learn/airflow-duckdb.md

     airflow-provider-duckdb==0.1.0
     ```

-3. If you are connecting to the DuckDB cloud service MotherDuck you need to use the amd64 version of Astro Runtime to prevent package conflicts.
-You can ensure this by using the following import statement in your Dockerfile.
-If you are only using DuckDB locally you do not need to modify your Dockerfile.
+3. If you are connecting to the DuckDB cloud service, MotherDuck, you need to use the amd64 version of Astro Runtime to prevent package conflicts.
+Use the following import statement in your Dockerfile.
+If you are only using DuckDB locally, you do not need to modify your Dockerfile.

     ```Dockerfile
     FROM --platform=linux/amd64 quay.io/astronomer/astro-runtime:8.4.0